patrickfrey/strusModule/doc/doxygen_include/strus.md

 The strus [module loader interface] (@ref strus::ModuleLoaderInterface) is constructed by calling the createModuleLoader function implemented in the strus_module library.
 The module loader allows you to load modules one by one.
 After loading all modules you can construct the objects needed for your strus project.
+The module loader provides you two objects to do this, the StorageObjectBuilderInterface and the AnalyzerObjectBuilderInterface.